Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Bloomberg.

 Determine whether there exists a one-to-one character mapping from one string s1 to another s2.
+(Isomorphic Strings)

 For example, given s1 = abc and s2 = bcd, return true since we can map a to b, b to c, and c to d.